Learn how to color fondant with this step-by-step photo tutorial. Perfect for all your cake and cupcake decorating projects.

 Pick up the ball and stretch fondant from the bottom of the ball over food coloring.
 Keep stretching the fondant in various directions.

-Eventually, your fondant will start looking streaked like the bottom left photo.
+Eventually, your fondant will start looking streaked.
 If a marbled look is what you are going for, stop here.
-If you are looking for a more unified color keep stretching and pulling until everything is the same color like the bottom right photo.
+If you are looking for a more unified color keep stretching and pulling until everything is the same color.

 - Added too much food coloring, now my fondant is too dark-simply knead in some uncolored fondant to lighten it up

 - Food coloring made my fondant sticky-knead in a little bit (like a teaspoon at a time) of powdered sugar to take the stickiness out